How can I tell when I will be assigned?

-- Only about 12% of options end up being exercised; the percentage hasn't varied much over the years.
-That does not mean that you can only be assigned on 12% of your short option, however.
+- Option holders only exercise about 7% of options.
+The percentage hasn't varied much over the years.
+That does not mean that you can only be assigned on 7% of your short option.
 It means that, in general, option exercises are not that common.

-- The majority of option exercises (and the corresponding assignments) take place as the option gets closer to expiration.
-Without getting into the math too much, it usually doesn't make sense to exercise an option, which has any time premium over intrinsic value.
+- The majority of option exercises (and the corresponding assignments) occurs as the option gets closer to expiration.
+It usually doesn't make sense to exercise an option, which has any time premium over intrinsic value.
 For most options, that doesn't occur until close to expiration.

-- In general terms, a put which goes in-the-money is more likely to be exercised than a call which goes in-the-money.
+- In general terms, an investor is more likely to exercise a put that goes in-the-money than a call that goes in-the-money.
 Why?
 Think about the result of an exercise.
 An investor who exercises a put uses it to sell shares and receive cash.
 A person exercising a call option uses it to buy shares and must pay cash.
-People are more likely to exercise options if it means they can receive cash sooner.
+Option holders are more likely to exercise options if it means they can receive cash sooner.
 The opposite is true for calls, where exercise means you have to pay cash sooner.

-The option holder has the right to exercise his or her options position prior to expiration regardless of whether the options are in-the-money or out-of-the-money.
-You can be assigned if an investor or market professional holding calls of the same series as your short position submits an exercise notice to his or her brokerage firms, which in turn, submitted an exercise notice to OCC (or if the brokerage firm is not an OCC Clearing Member, then it would submit the notice to a firm that is an OCC Clearing Member, and that Member would then submit the notice to OCC).
-OCC randomly assigns exercise notices to Clearing Members in whose accounts have short positions of the same series.
-The Clearing Member then assigns the exercise to one of its short positions using a fair assignment method, though not necessarily random.
-You should ask your brokerage firm how it assigns exercise notices to its customers.Back to top
+The option holder has the right to exercise their options position prior to expiration regardless of whether the options are in- or out-of-the-money.
+You can be assigned if any market participant holding calls of the same series as your short position submits an exercise notice to their brokerage firm.
+The firm then submits an exercise notice to OCC (or if the brokerage firm is not an OCC clearing member, it submits the notice to a firm that is an OCC clearing member, and that member submits the notice to OCC).
+OCC randomly assigns exercise notices to clearing members whose accounts have short positions of the same series.
+The clearing member then assigns the exercise notice to one of its short positions using a fair assignment method, though not necessarily random.
+Ask your brokerage firm how it assigns exercise notices to its customers.Back to top

 No, it is not possible.
-The assignments are determined based on net positions after the close of the market each day.
-Therefore, if you bought back your short call, you no longer have a short position at the end of the day, and therefore no possibility of being assigned.Back to top
+Assignments are determined based on net positions after the close of the market each day.
+Therefore, if you bought back your short call, you no longer have a short position at the end of the day and no possibility of assignment.Back to top

 I sold short 10 options contracts recently.
 Unfortunately, I was assigned early on each contract, one at a time.
 Couldn't all the contracts have been assigned at once?